How Mastermind Groups Work

 Iron sharpens iron.
 That’s the basis of mastermind groups.
 It’s also the reason why behind many successful people is a mastermind group.

-Each member of the groups is selected to complement the others and is qualified ahead of joining.
+Each group member is selected to complement the others and is qualified before joining.
 Usually, the members are at a similar stage in their business careers and are not in a group with someone who could be a competitor.

 Mastermind groups could meet monthly or even yearly.
 The meetings could be online or virtual.

-At Mastermind9, there are nine non-competing business owners from various range of industries.
-They’ve all signed a Non-Disclosure Agreement.
+At Mastermind9, nine non-competing business owners from various industries have signed a Non-Disclosure Agreement.

 So what happens next?
-Every month, you’re gonna get together for a half a day with your mastermind group where you’re going to talk about the challenges and opportunities that you’re facing in the business.
+Every month, you’ll meet for half a day with your mastermind group to discuss the challenges and opportunities you’re facing in the business.

-In many mastermind groups, the “hotseat” or “spotlight” format is followed, where each member of the group takes a turn being in the “hot-seat” and sharing challenges and ideas with the group for feedback.
-At the end of their turn, they make a commitment to the group about 1 thing they will accomplish before the next meeting.
+In many mastermind groups, the “hot seat” or “spotlight” format is followed.
+Each member of the group takes a turn in the “hot seat ” and shares challenges and ideas with the group for feedback.
+At the end of their turn, they make a commitment to the group about one thing they will accomplish before the next meeting.

 The format for the spotlight is: